-To maintain the favourable conservation status of the Svalbard pink-footed goose population at flyway level while taking into account economic and recreational interests.
+To maintain the favourable conservation status of the Svalbard Pink-footed Goose population at flyway level while taking into account economic and recreational interests.

-To achieve this goal the following set of objectives have been established, in consultation with national authorities and key stakeholders:
+To achieve this goal the following set of objectives has been established, in consultation with national authorities and key stakeholders:

-- I. Maintain a sustainable and stable pink-footed goose population and its range. - II.
+- I. Maintain a sustainable and stable Pink-footed Goose population and its range. - II.
 Keep agricultural conflicts to an acceptable level. - III.
 Avoid increase in tundra vegetation degradation in the breeding range. - IV.
-Allow for recreational use that does not jeopardize the population.
+Allow for recreational use that does not jeopardise the population.